Social service &

 Community Support Worker

-This diploma prepares graduates for a career as a Community Support Worker and related occupations in the social service sector.
-The graduates gain strong theoretical and hands-on practical skills required to confidently support programs for persons with disabilities, shelters for persons with mental health and substance abuse issues, and a wide range of social service and community support occupations.
+This program prepares graduates for a career in Community Support Worker and related occupations in the social service sector.
+The graduates gain strong theoretical and hands-on practical skills required to confidently support programs for people with disabilities, shelters for persons with mental health and substance abuse issues, and a wide range of social service and community support occupations.

 PTIRU Approved